Quantum Lower Bounds by Sample-to-Query Lifting: Introduction

 In this paper, we propose a new method for proving quantum query lower bounds and use it to prove a matching query lower bound $\widetilde \Omega\rbra{\beta}$ for quantum Gibbs sampling, as well as a new query lower bound for the entanglement entropy problem recently studied in \cite{SY23}.
 It also provides a unified proof for several other results that have been previously proven, including the quantum query lower bounds for phase estimation, amplitude estimation, and Hamiltonian simulation.

 Very different from the previous methods, our lower bounds are obtained by reducing from information-theoretic bounds for quantum state testing, e.g., the Helstrom-Holevo bound \cite{Hel67,Hol73}.
 To enable such reduction, we propose a quantum sample-to-query lifting theorem which translates the sample lower bound for any type of quantum state testing into the query lower bound for a corresponding type of unitary property testing.
-Moreover, our lifting theorem also implies an optimal polynomial relation between quantum sample and query complexities for quantum property testing, which is analogous to the aforementioned polynomial relation for Boolean functions \cite{BBC+01,ABDK+21}.
+Moreover, our lifting theorem also implies an optimal polynomial relation between quantum sample and query complexities for quantum property testing, which is analogous to the aforementioned polynomial relation for Boolean functions \cite{BBC+01,ABDK+21} (the analogy will be explained in \cref{remark:qsq-vs-dq}).
+Here, the quantum query complexity of property testing of quantum states considered in this paper is defined to be the quantum query complexity of property testing of quantum unitary oracles with the unitary oracle to be tested being a (scaled) block-encoding of the quantum state to be tested (see \cref{sec:intro-lifting} for the detailed definition).